Live That Adventure Logo

-Geronimo’s Cave Trail doesn’t have any trail markers or signages.
+Geronimo’s Cave Trail doesn’t have any trail markers or signage.
 To say that it’s close to civilization, it seems quite remote for that.
 But you could see houses and buildings from the trail.
 We’d also seen animal bones and freshly eaten animal parts on this trail.
 Therefore, make sure to hike with caution.

 Note: Please make sure to respect this beautiful place and the surrounding areas.
 Always practice LEAVE NO TRACE.
 This means no loud music, no graffiti, no taking artifacts or fossilized items, and pack out what you pack in!
 Please help us protect this place for generations to come!